mingfang/terraform-provider-k8s/README.md

 - Uses the Kubernetes client-go library to dynamically discover available resources
 - Supports multiple versions of the same resource kinds, including aplha and beta versions
+- Supports the latest version of Kubernetes

 ## Requirements
 - Docker
 - kubeconfig file in the current directory

 ## Install
 1. ```docker pull registry.rebelsoft.com/terraform```